-Three uniquely Southwest field trips for you to experience New Mexico!
+Three unique field trips for you to experience wildlife and habitats in Ohio!

-Important note: Since these trips are being offered Sunday through Wednesday, we expect them to sell out quickly.
+Important note: We expect these trips to sell out quickly.
 Field trips must be selected and paid for on conference pre-registration.
 No onsite field trip registration will be offered.

 Burning River Boat Tour

 Urban centers along the shores of the Great Lakes are no strangers to the legacy of pollution that came with their manufacturing prowess in the mid-20th century.
 But it was here that the modern day environmental movement took root, rising from the ashes of the infamous burning Cuyahoga River in Cleveland.
 Today, the river is no longer on fire and there is opportunity to see habitat restoration, peregrine falcon nesting sites and other wildlife using this waterway in the heart of a bustling metropolis.
 On the Burning River Boat Tour, you’ll learn how the Re-Connecting Cleveland project is leveraging partnerships for the benefit of both humans and wildlife in some of the city’s former industrial areas.

 Around the Emerald Necklace